MicrosoftDocs/win32/desktop-src/winmsg/window-styles.md

-﻿---
+---
-Description: 'The following are the window styles.
-After the window has been created, these styles cannot be modified, except as noted.' ms.assetid: '5830B16E-CD52-4a1a-A1BD-3AFE66BA5FDD'
+Description: The following are the window styles.
+After the window has been created, these styles cannot be modified, except as noted. ms.assetid: 5830B16E-CD52-4a1a-A1BD-3AFE66BA5FDD
 title: Window Styles
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Window Styles